The East Warren Community Studio operates inside the East Warren Tool Library and is powered by the Motor City Grounds Crew and SEED Education.

 Three powered microphones

 Content produced in the Studio will be transferred to the client’s storage device.

 Our consultants offer technical support in the production and distribution of your content by quote.

 Content can be streamed or downloaded via many web services.
-Clients have the option to use the subscription streaming/archiving services that we offer.

 Andrew comes to Detroit from Portland, OR where he lived for 25 years.
 He taught science and math in middle and high schools for 30 years before moving to Detroit seven years ago.
 As an educator he advocated for more project based learning and conceptual approaches in teaching math.
 While in the Northwest, Andrew was an avid hiker, mountain climber, and motorcycle enthusiast.
 Now he’s the tool librarian at the East Warren Tool Library and Executive Producer of the East Warren Community Studio.